 These are harsh times for religious believers: with popular intellectuals like Neil deGrasse Tyson, Richard Dawkins and Steven Pinker frequently decrying the harms of religion; with Harvard University’s recent appointment of an atheist as its chief chaplain; with an increasing number of millennials and Gen Z-ers turning to atheism as what they believe to be the only rational position concerning the existence of God, we have come to live in a society where communities, by and in which churches are founded, have shattered into disjointed fragments of families and individuals.

 And yet we should all remember the words of Fulton Sheen, that the Church has never suited the times in which it lived, for if it suited the times it would perish with them, and not survive them.
-The atheists of today spurn the Church as a vestige of humanity’s superstitious past that is out of place in our enlightened age of science and reason, and therefore ought to be eradicated.
+Modern atheists spurn the Church as a vestige of humanity’s superstitious past that is out of place in our enlightened age of science and reason, and therefore ought to be eradicated.
 They adduce Galileo’s indictment at the hands of the Inquisition for his defense of heliocentrism as proof that the Church is an anti-science establishment that stifles the truth.
 Yet, as Tom Holland reminds us in Dominion, Galileo never succeeded in validating heliocentrism; that honor belongs instead to the little-known 18th century English priest and astronomer, James Bradley, whom the late physicist Freeman Dyson credited as being the father of modern experimental physics.
-Nor was heliocentrism an ab ovo product of the European Renaissance, as Michael Bonner reminds us in his forthcoming book In Defence of Civilisation, for it had not originated in the work of Copernicus, but much earlier in the work of the Persian astronomer, Tusi.
+Nor was heliocentrism an ab ovo product of the European Renaissance, as Michael Bonner reminds us in his remarkable forthcoming book In Defense of Civilization, for it had not originated in the work of Copernicus, but much earlier in the work of the Persian astronomer, Tusi.
 It is ironic, then, that Copernicus and Galileo are often lauded as the two leading figureheads of heliocentrism when the work originated with an Islamic theologian and was validated at last by a priest.

-But the works of the Islamic Golden Age had already begun making their way into Europe centuries before Tusi, as for example with the Jewish scholar Abraham bar Hiyya’s Latin translations of Arabic mathematical treatises, and it is from the work of another Iberian, Abner of Burgos (a Talmudic scholar turned Christian), that Copernicus is thought to have borrowed the idea of the “Tusi couple” that was essential to his theory of heliocentrism.
-Moreover, it did not take long after Tusi’s death for his work to arrive in the Byzantine Empire, thanks to the Greek bishop and astronomer, Gregory Chioniades.
+But the works of the Islamic Golden Age had already begun making their way into Europe centuries before Tusi, as for example with the Jewish scholar Abraham bar Hiyya’s Latin translations of Arabic mathematical treatises, and it is from the work of another Iberian, Abner of Burgos (a Talmudic scholar turned Christian), that Copernicus is thought to have borrowed the idea of the “Tusi couple” essential to his theory of heliocentrism.
+Moreover, it did not take long after Tusi’s death for his work to arrive in the Byzantium, thanks to the Greek bishop and astronomer, Gregory Chioniades.
 In 1295, Bishop Gregory traveled to Tabriz (not far from the Maragheh observatory founded by Tusi some three decades earlier), where he studied for a time and collected a number of Persian and Arabic works on math and astronomy that he brought back with him to Constantinople, establishing a school of astronomy there.

 Bishop Gregory was not an odd case.
 Avicenna, al-Baghdadi and Galileo, for example, had all come to develop their research on motion based on the work of the 6th century theologian, John Philoponus.
 Nor were Byzantine advances limited to the hard sciences: It was in and throughout the Byzantine Empire that hospitals first flourished — including the first charitable hospitals established to serve the poor, which soon followed in the Islamic world.
 Incidentally, the harshest criticism of this monumental achievement would come some 1,300 years later, in the wake of the Enlightenment, by one of its most revered figures — Charles Darwin, in his Descent of Man: